This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Hong Kong.

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?

 There are no prescribed form of commercial leases and parties will be free to negotiate and agree on the terms of commercial leases.
-In practice, rent for commercial premises are usually divided into stages throughout the lease term whereby the rent payable would be a fixed rent which will be adjustable such that the rent may increase by a certain percentage in stages making reference to the turnover or the prevailing market rent, depending on the types of leases.
+In practice, rent for commercial premises is usually divided into stages throughout the lease term whereby the rent payable would be a fixed rent which will be adjustable such that the rent may increase by a certain percentage in stages making reference to the turnover or the prevailing market rent, depending on the types of leases.
 There is, in general, no restrictions over the level of rent that could be charged.

 Commercial leases usually contain an option to renew prior to the expiry of the initial lease term.
 Either party may elect to terminate the commercial lease according to its terms and conditions.
-Usually, the landlord will reserve a right to terminate and re-enter the premises upon the lessee breaching a condition or a covenant and having failed to remedy such breach within a stipulated notice period.
+Usually, the landlord will reserve a right to terminate and reenter the premises upon the lessee breaching a condition or a covenant and having failed to remedy such breach within a stipulated notice period.
 Anti-alienation provisions prohibiting any assignment or subletting of the premises are also usually found in commercial leases.

 In terms of apportioning costs, the lessor is generally liable for structural repairs whereas the lessee is obliged to keep the property in good and tenantable condition.